-Adiv Johnson obtained both his B.S. in Molecular and Cellular Biology and his Ph.D. in Physiological Sciences from the University of Arizona.
-As an undergraduate, he studied the effects of dietary restriction and different pharmaceuticals on mosquito lifespan.
-As a graduate student, he investigated the molecular mechanisms underlying various ocular diseases (including the age-related disease glaucoma and the inherited retinopathy Best disease, which is phenotypically similar to age-related macular degeneration).
-He then went on to become a Research Fellow in Ophthalmology at the Mayo Clinic in Minnesota.
-During his postdoctoral fellowship, he researched ocular regeneration in planarian flatworms and performed patient-specific disease modeling using induced pluripotent stem cells.
+Dr. Adiv Johnson obtained both his B.S. in Molecular and Cellular Biology and his Ph.D. in Physiological Sciences from the University of Arizona.
+As an undergraduate, he studied the effects of dietary restriction and pharmaceuticals on mosquito lifespan.
+As a graduate student, he investigated the molecular mechanisms underlying various ocular diseases – including the age-related disease glaucoma and the inherited retinopathy Best disease, which is phenotypically similar to age-related macular degeneration.
+He then went on to complete a postdoctoral research fellowship in Ophthalmology at the Mayo Clinic in Minnesota.
+During his postdoctoral tenure, he researched ocular regeneration in planarian flatworms and performed patient-specific disease modeling using induced pluripotent stem cells.

-"Aging clocks that can accurately measure a patient’s biological age have the potential to significantly accelerate clinical trials that test anti-aging interventions.
+"Aging clocks that can accurately measure a patient’s biological age have the potential to significantly accelerate clinical trials of anti-aging interventions.
 Highly robust aging clocks that predict human age in a given tissue can be developed via machine learning analysis of large patient datasets.
 Moreover, bioinformatics analyses of transcriptomes and proteomes can identify thoughtful molecular targets for anti-aging therapies.
-They can additionally help us understand the biological processes that are most impacted by aging", says Dr. Adiv Johnson.
+They can also help us understand the biological processes that are most impacted by aging," says Dr. Adiv Johnson.